 - Dirty Coward: Averted.
 He was a coward, but now he is so arrogant he thinks what he did in the past was feeble-minded.
 However, it's noted that his past self was actually smart to run away from beings he had no chance of winning against.

-- I Hate Past Me: He dislikes his past self since he considers him a Dirty Coward who ran away from Players like the the Eight Greed Kings instead of destroying them.
+- I Hate Past Me: He dislikes his past self since he considers him a Dirty Coward who ran away from Players like the Eight Greed Kings instead of destroying them.

 - Our Dragons Are Different: Since he's Undead, he shouldn't be able to use Wild Magic like the other Dragon Lords as the current, corrupted Wild Magic deals with living souls, not the dead.
-However, he was able to create a branch of Wild Magic than overcame the restriction of his Undead body.
+However, he was able to create a branch of Wild Magic that overcame the restriction of his Undead body.
 Furthermore, he is the only Dragon Lord and one of only two known beings in the New World who can utilise both Wild Magic and Tier magic.

-- Our Zombies Are Different: He an Undead Dragon Lord, and though he has some Vampire powers and Racial Classes, he's closer in nature to a zombie than a proper Vampire.
+- Our Zombies Are Different: He is an Undead Dragon Lord, and though he has some Vampire powers and Racial Classes, he's closer in nature to a zombie than a proper Vampire.

 - Stronger with Age: Maruyama notes in the afterword that if he was still alive in the main timeline, the extra 200 years of research, power stockpiling and experience would mean that Cure Elim would be a lot stronger and have less weaknesses than the version that showed up in the Bonus Volume.